Advanced Engineering Analysis

 3. Analyse the performance and stability of single-input – single-output electromechanical systems;

-4. Design, evaluate and optimise real-time feedback control systems using PID control strategies; and
+4. Design, evaluate and optimise real-time feedback control systems using Proportional Integral Derivative (PID) control strategies; and

-5. Work in teams to implement and evaluate real-time feedback control systems on an electro-mechanical device.
+5. Collaborate effectively to implement and evaluate real-time feedback control systems on an electro-mechanical device, demonstrating professional teamwork and communication skills.

 Assessment